How can we help you?

 A no-fault divorce means that either spouse can file for divorce without indicating fault.
 This type of divorce means that the marriage has become broken and reconciliation is impractical and not in the best interest of the family.

-As of January 1, 2016, with the adoption of Public Act 99-90, Illinois became a no-fault state in terms of divorce.
+As of January 1, 2016, with the adoption of Public Act 99-90, Illinois became a no-fault state in terms of the divorce.
 Public Act 99-90 has eliminated any kind of fault-based reason for a divorce.
-No longer can either party state a reason such as infidelity or cruelty as a reason for filing for divorce.
+No longer can either party state a reason such as an infidelity or cruelty as a reason for filing for divorce.
 The only reason now for a marriage that has broken up is because of “irreconcilable differences.”